Skip to content ↓

 Why do we teach what we teach?
 (Our intent)

-The Early Years Curriculum (EYFS) provides a foundation for all future love of learning.
-At Oak Green we provide children the skills to be independent and curious learners.
-We nurture their inquisitive natures to promote a love of learning from an early age.
-We provide a challenging and stimulating learning environment for the children, which allows children to be ambitious in their learning and explore the world around them.
+At Oak Green, our Early Years Curriculum (EYFS) has been specifically and carefully developed to provide every child with a secure foundation to be truly successful throughout their time at school.
+This bespoke curriculum develops their knowledge and skills by evolving children to launch their love of learning.
+At Oak Green, we provide children with the essential qualities of being independent and curious learners.
+We nurture their inquisitive nature and provide a challenging and stimulating learning environment for the children, which allows children to be ambitious by exploring and questioning the world around them.

 “Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up”.
 (DfE 2021)